This is part 2 of a 2-series Country Report on Japan. Here is part 1.

-In Kochi, we tried a second extention.
+In Kochi, we tried the second extension.
 This was denied.
-It was only then that we learned that officially you can stay 180 days (6 months) per calendar year.
+It was only then that we learned that officially you can stay for 180 days (6 months) per calendar year.
 We had already gotten 7 months so that was it.

 However, we got one last extension in Miyazaki when we learned that the ferry back to South Korea was out of order and would only operate again days after our visa would expire.
 A local friend did all the calling for us, and getting papers from the ferry company to prove these were circumstances beyond our control.
 They gave us a 15-day extension, which was enough but for we did have to pay another 4000 yen.

 When you arrive by ferry, you will receive a 1-year Temporary Import Document (TID) on arrival.
 We ferried from Busan (South Korea) to Fukuoka (island of Kyushu), which you can read about on Japan’s Travel Info Page, part 1.